-The Hackensack Main Street Business Alliance
+The Sack Business Alliance

 Board members and other volunteers address issues within an organizational structure of committees.
 The committees work on projects such as marketing the district through the creation of a business directory, website, investor’s marketing kit, and quarterly newsletters.
-There are no criteria required to become an active participant in the MSBA’s activities.
+There are no criteria required to become an active participant in the SBA’s activities.
 Residents, civic leaders, and business proprietors can all contribute to the revitalization effort.
 New volunteers are always welcome.

 The Sack Business Alliance extends along Main Street from Clinton Place to Sussex Street.
 There are 160 commercial properties and more than 375 businesses within the district.
 The diversity of the district’s business mix adds to the SBA’s marketing position.
 All SBA programs and projects are supported through an annual budget of approximately $460,000 generated through a special assessment on commercial properties located within the SBA district.